 Thanks to the Bakala Foundation, a diverse group of journalism students from Europe and the United States assembled for the fifth time in Prague to embark on Journey: Journalism Bootcamp.
-The aspiring journalists enjoyed nine days of lectures, workshops, and discussions.
-Bootcamp highlights included practice in editorial work with leading journalists like Pulitzer Prize winners Adam Entous of The New Yorker (on the photo above) and Alice Crites of The Washington Post.
+The aspiring journalists enjoyed nine days of lectures, workshops, and practice in editorial work with leading journalists from around the world, like Pulitzer Prize winners Adam Entous of The New Yorker (on the photo above) and Alice Crites of The Washington Post.

 Entous opened the program with a block of lectures on journalism ethics, source protection, and investigative journalism.
-Other lecturers covered topics including mobile journalism, the use of digital tools, and verification of information from open sources.
-Journey also dedicated a significant portion of the curriculum to practical training in a simulated newsroom and fieldwork and the students’ individual projects.
+Other lecturers covered topics including mobile journalism, use of digital tools, and verification of information from open sources.
+The Bootcamp dedicated a significant portion of the curriculum to practical training in a simulated newsroom, fieldwork, and the students’ individual projects.